-Our LEU segment provided positive cash flow in the six months ended June 30, 2012 based on the timing of customer orders and deliveries.
-Inventories declined \$340.3 million in the six-month period due to monetization of inventory produced in the prior year.
-Payment of the Russian Contract payables balance of \$65.2 million, due to the timing of deliveries, was a significant use of cash flow in the six months ended June 30, 2012.
-The net loss of \$120.8 million in the six-month period, net of non-cash charges including depreciation and amortization, and the expense associated with the title transfer of previously capitalized American Centrifuge machinery and equipment to DOE as provided in the June 2012 cooperative agreement with DOE for the RD&D program, was a use of cash flow.
-On March 13, 2012, USEC entered into an agreement with DOE pursuant to which DOE acquired U.S. origin LEU from USEC in exchange for the transfer of quantities of USEC's depleted uranium tails to DOE.
-DOE also agreed to accept title to quantities of our depleted uranium tails as part of its funding for the RD&D program under the June 2012 cooperative agreement.
-The decrease in accrued depleted uranium disposition obligations in the six months ended June 30, 2012 associated with these agreements with DOE do not generate cash flow until surety bonds can be modified and cash collateral returned.
-Cash collateral deposits of \$43.8 million were returned to us in June 2012 in connection with the March 2012 uranium transfer agreement with DOE.
+Our LEU segment provided positive cash flow in the nine months ended September 30, 2012 based on the timing of customer orders and deliveries.
+Inventories declined \$271.1 million in the nine-month period due to monetization of inventory produced in the prior year.
+The net loss of \$116.3 million in the nine-month period, net of non-cash charges including depreciation and amortization, and the expense associated with the title transfer of previously capitalized American Centrifuge machinery and equipment to DOE as provided in the June 2012 cooperative agreement with DOE for the RD&D program, was a use of cash flow.
+The net loss includes ACP project costs that are now being expensed.